jdereg/json-command-servlet/README.md

 See the n-cube documentation for what arguments are required to be passed into these methods.
 The most common API to call is `getCell(input, output)`, where input and output are Maps.

-One common technique for more functional controllers, is to create an n-cube with a String DISCRETE axis.
+One common technique for more functional controllers, is to create an n-cube with a String DISCRETE axis named `method`.
 Each column (String) is a method name.
 The associated cell is a GroovyExpression that will execute.
-In order to call one, the Javascript code would look like: `call("apollo.getCell", [{'state':'OH'}]);` This will find the n-cube apollo, locate the 'state' axis, and execute the cell their.
-If it is a simple value, it will be returned.
+You can have additional scoping axes (as many as you want).
+In order to call this one, the Javascript code would look like:
+`call("apollo.getCell", [{method:'calcPrice',state:'OH'}]);` This will find the n-cube apollo, locate the 'method' axis, and the `state` axis, then execute cell at that location.
+If the cell contains a simple value, it will be returned.
 If the cell is a GroovyExpression, it will be executed.
 The cell have a URL to your groovy code, allowing you to edit your code in your favorite IDE (as well as single step debug it too).

 As you get more familiar with this, you will see that n-cube Controllers are more powerful than traditional controllers, with the added benefits of: scoping your method calls (and rules), dynamic reloading (the code can be refreshed without